thisislawatts/example-jobs/People Experience Coordinator.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><strong>PX Coordinator (Boston)</strong></p>
+<p><strong>PX Coordinator (London)</strong></p>
-<p><span style="font-weight: 400;">We’re looking for a passionate, organized PX Coordinator to join our People Experience team and nail the first impressions at Snyk in our Boston office.
-You’ll have a direct impact on in- office experiences in Boston as well as remotely for our New York office.
+<p><span style="font-weight: 400;">We’re looking for a passionate, organised PX Coordinator to join our People Experience team and nail the first impressions at Snyk in our London and Zurich offices.
+You’ll have a direct impact on in- office experiences in London as well as remotely for our Zurich office.
 You will connect Snykers and visitors to our values, partner with the facilities teams, and manage the day-to-day office operations.&nbsp;</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Represent Snyk as you engage with employees, candidates, clients, guests, whether in-office as well as remotely for our other offices as well as our remote Snykers</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Support the local People Experience Specialist in broader cultural initiatives, events or communications, as well as other duties that may be assigned to in alignment with your role</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Manage administrative operations of all the offices we support, including receiving and organizing mail, communicating with the facilities team and vendors, assisting with visitor coordination including registration of visitors/candidates ,managing NDA/Waivers signatures, and maintaining office and kitchen supplies</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Manage administrative operations of all the offices we support, including receiving and organising mail, communicating with the facilities team and vendors, assisting with visitor coordination including registration of visitors/candidates ,managing NDA/Waivers signatures, and maintaining office and kitchen supplies</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Update office policies and procedures as needed</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Recognize opportunities for improvement and partner with the appropriate teams to find solutions</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Recognise opportunities for improvement and partner with the appropriate teams to find solutions</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Partner with the local IT, security, legal, and executive teams to maintain a safe environment compliant with COVID-19 regulations</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Contribute to a positive work environment, often being the heart and soul of the office</span></li>
 </ul>